MukundSharma11/uberChatbot/README.md

 From your project root (where your Dockerfile is located), run:

-docker build -t uber-chatbot:latest .
+docker build -t mukki11/chatbot:latest .

 ## 4️⃣ Run the Docker Container
 ### ✅ Using .env file:

-docker run --rm --env-file .env uber-chatbot:latest
+docker run --rm --env-file .env mukki11/chatbot:latest

 ### ✅ Or, Passing Keys Directly: